pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

             raise RuntimeError(f"`{self}.init_fn()` could not initialize the " f"worker loop of the neighbor sampler")

-This functions first sets a unique :class:`~torch_geomeric.distribued.DistContext` for each worker and assigns it a group and rank, subsequently it initializes a standard :class:`~torch_geomeric.sampler.NeighborSampler` that provides basic functionality also for distributed data processing, and finally registers a new member in a RPC group `mp_sampling_worker`.
+This functions first sets a unique :class:`~torch_geomeric.distribued.DistContext` for each worker and assigns it a group and rank, subsequently it initializes a standard :class:`~torch_geomeric.sampler.NeighborSampler` that provides basic functionality also for distributed data processing, and finally registers a new member in an RPC group `mp_sampling_worker`.
 This RPC connection remains open as long as the sub-process exists.
 Additonally, we opt for using ``atexit`` module to register additonal cleanup behaviors that are triggered when the process is terminated.

 Distributed Sampling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~